 As a high school player, Lavin was a member of the highly successful basketball program at Sir Francis Drake in San Anselmo, Calif., under famed mentor Pete Hayward.
 During the 1981 and '82 prep seasons, Drake won two state titles and amassed an overall record of 65-1, including 57-straight wins.

-Lavin's father, Cap Lavin, was inducted into the San Francisco Prep Basketball Hall of Fame in 1992 and is a 1997 honoree of the University of San Francisco Hall of Fame.
+Lavin's late father, Cap Lavin, was inducted into the San Francisco Prep Basketball Hall of Fame in 1992 and is a 1997 honoree of the University of San Francisco Hall of Fame.
 Cap Lavin was a three-time (1946-48) all-city performer at St. Ignatius High School, and went on to earn three varsity letters (1950-52) and serve as the basketball team's captain at the University of San Francisco.
 While at San Francisco, Cap Lavin played for two Naismith Hall of Fame coaches, Pete Newell (1949-50) and Phil Woolpert (1950-52).
-A collegiate guard, Newell has described Cap Lavin as a "ballhandler way ahead of his time, one of the great dribblers and passers in the game."
+A collegiate guard, Newell described Cap Lavin as a "ballhandler way ahead of his time, one of the great dribblers and passers in the game."

 In 1997, Cap Lavin retired after 43 years as an English teacher (at Cal-Berkeley, San Francisco State and Dominican College), including 40 years at Sir Francis Drake HS.
 At Cal-Berkeley, Cap was co-founder and director of the University of California Bay Area Writing Project, which established the National Writing Center at Berkeley and over 200 writing centers at university sites throughout the U.S. and abroad.